Hazem2911/OptiStyle-App/README.md

 Dependencies
 This project uses several Flutter packages to handle various features:

---Firebase Authentication: Manages user sign-in, sign-up, and session tracking.
+- Firebase Authentication: Manages user sign-in, sign-up, and session tracking.
---Google Sign-In: Allows users to authenticate using their Google account.
+- Google Sign-In: Allows users to authenticate using their Google account.
---GetX: State management and navigation tool for efficient page transitions and data handling.
+- GetX: State management and navigation tool for efficient page transitions and data handling.
---Google Fonts: Custom fonts for creating a modern UI.
+- Google Fonts: Custom fonts for creating a modern UI.